0m3gaC0d3/jwt-rest-api-skeleton/README.md

     }
 }
 ```
-* Register your new controller class using the FQCN,route (/my-endpoint), method, and action in `conf/routes.yaml`.
+* Register your new controller class using the FQCN in `conf/controllers.yaml`.
 ````yaml
 controllers:
   - App\Controller\MyController